 This holiday is about shared family experiences and activities and getting to know the real people of Lapland, their culture and the landscape in which they live.
 It’s a magical place to spend time together as a family and search out the Aurora Borealis.

 Any active families with children aged 8 years and over.

 Day 1: Flights, arrival and introduction

-Today you will leave the hustle and bustle of Heathrow and arrive at Ivalo Airport, the most northerly in Finland.
+Today you will leave the hustle and bustle of Heathrow and arrive into the wilderness of Lapland.
 The contrast could not be greater and once you are on your way to Menesjärvi you will be able to get a sense of how sparsely populated it is in this part of the world.

 If you arrived in the darkness then this morning you will get your first glimpse of where you will spend the coming days.
-The hotel’s lakeside location is sure to take everyone’s breath away.
-You will also realise that there is a massive wilderness just waiting to be explored.
+The hotel’s lakeside location is sure to take your breath away.
+You will also fully appreciate that there is a massive wilderness just waiting to be explored.

-Reindeer are synonymous with Lapland and although Santa may not feature heavily in this holiday, a genuine reindeer encounter is a ‘must’.
+Reindeer are synonymous with Lapland – its culture, traditions and people and a genuine reindeer encounter is a ‘must’.

-Tonight your Aurora hunting begins in earnest as you are taken in a snowmobile–pulled sleigh on a search for the Northern Lights.
+Tonight your Aurora hunting continues in earnest as you head out once more on snowshoes for a search for the Northern Lights.
 Your guide will use his or her local knowledge to find you a vantage point from where the views of any Aurora will be uninterrupted.